-After the drivers are installed follow this procedure to ensure an accurate rating from the Windows Experience Index:
+After the drivers are installed follow this procedure to ensure an accurate rating from the Windows Experience Index (make sure the AC/DC adapter is plugged in):

 - 1. Click Start, and click Control Panel.

 - 2. Click Performance Information and Tools (System and Security > System > Check the Windows Experience Index).

 - 3. Click "Rate this computer".

 - 4. The computer will take a few minutes to assess the system performance.

 - 5. Close the control panel.